Mohamad A. RazkenariAssistant Professor

-Industrialized Construction: Targets problems associated with low productivity in construction industry, lack of skilled labor in the U.S. construction industry, and lack of affordable housing in the U.S. My research is focused on construction process improvement, particularly: 1) Identifying best strategies to promote Design for Manufacturing and Assembly and facilitate the implementation of industrialized offsite construction techniques; 2) Employing Automation, Robotics, and digital fabrication in the construction and manufacturing processes to supply volumetric or non-volumetric components with higher quality and lower cost; 3) Adopting cutting-edge technologies including Industrial Internet of Things, Cyber Physical Systems for monitoring the project delivery process and integrating design, manufacturing, and assembly; and 4) Using Building Information Modeling and Artificial Intelligence to optimize the design, automate design to fabrication work flow, and quality assurance.
+Industrialized Construction: Targets problems associated with low productivity in the construction industry, lack of skilled labor in the U.S. construction industry, and lack of affordable housing in the U.S. My research is focused on construction process improvement, particularly: 1) Identifying best strategies to promote Design for Manufacturing and Assembly and facilitate the implementation of industrialized offsite construction techniques; 2) Employing Automation, Robotics, and digital fabrication in the construction and manufacturing processes to supply volumetric or non-volumetric components with higher quality and lower cost; 3) Adopting cutting-edge technologies including Industrial Internet of Things, Cyber Physical Systems for monitoring the project delivery process and integrating design, manufacturing, and assembly; and 4) Using Building Information Modeling and Artificial Intelligence to optimize the design, automate design to fabrication workflow, and quality assurance.

 - CME 255 - Plan Interpretation and Quantity Takeoff - Fall 2020